dufedanceq/SelfAssessment/Skills/Programming.md

   - collection🖐️ used
   - set🖐️ used
   - hash table👂 heard
-  - linked list👂 heard
+  - linked list🖐️ used
   - doubly list👂 heard
   - unrolled list👂 heard
   - circular list👂 heard
-  - queue👂 heard
+  - queue🖐️ used
-  - stack👂 heard
+  - stack🖐️ used
-  - deque👂 heard
+  - deque🖐️ used
-  - tree👂 heard
+  - tree🖐️ used
-  - graph👂 heard
+  - graph🖐️ used
-  - iterator👂 heard
+  - iterator🖐️ used
   - mutable state👂 heard
   - immutable state👂 heard
   - serialization👂 heard